 Each of the Investment Businesses is operated as a discrete entity and the Board and executive team members have a high degree of knowledge about their business and are very close to the day-to-day risk management and other associated issues such as trading, compliance and staff management.
 The regulated Investment Businesses' Boards have primary responsibility for both the management and the oversight of risks together with the quality and effectiveness of risk management, compliance and regulatory frameworks in their firms.
 They meet at least on a quarterly basis and consider reports and issues escalated by the delegated groups and committees within their business.
-In case of IM EMEA, Insight, Newton, BNY Mellon Fund Management Limited, Walter Scott & Partners and Mellon Investments UK each has appointed Independent Non-Executive Directors to the Boards of the Regulated entities.
+In the cases of; IM EMEA, Insight, Newton, BNY Mellon Fund Management Limited, BNY Mellon Fund Management (Luxembourg) S.A and Walter Scott & Partners each has appointed Independent Non-Executive Directors to the Boards of the Regulated entities.